-This month’s #DataMustRead book club selection is Show Me the Numbers by Stephen Few.
+This month’s #DataMustRead book club selection is Show Me the Numbers (Amazon) by Stephen Few.
 In my ongoing mission to explore and share the most insightful resources in the field of data, I’ve chosen this exceptional guide on how to effectively present quantitative information.

-Why Show Me the Numbers?
+Data Visualization with Show Me the Numbers

 Show Me the Numbers is a master class in the principles and practices of data visualization.
 It’s an ideal guide for anyone involved in communicating with numbers – whether you’re a business professional, analyst, researcher, or student.
 And if you’re a fan of Teach Yourself VISUALLY Power BI, you’ll find Show Me the Numbers a complementary read.